 Section 4 of the Act amends the provisions of the Local Government (Miscellaneous Provisions) Act 1982 in respect of reference to the Pedlars Act 1875.
 In that a certificate granted under the Pedlars Act 1875 is only legitimately used in Newcastle upon Tyne, if it is used in the following terms: "If the trading is carried out only by means of visits from house to house".

-For further information or clarification please contact the: Trading Standards Service, Public Safety & Regulation, Room 602, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information or clarification please contact the: Trading Standards Service, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116121.